anitguru/hugo/content/en/blog/led-pendant.md

 - **Support Us:** As an Amazon Affiliate, we earn from qualifying purchases at no extra cost to you.
 Shop our favorite dining light fixure [HERE.](https://amzn.to/4azuvVR)

-- **Image Credits:** Featured image is AI-generated, and product images are from Amazon.
+- **Image Credits:** Featured image is from our home, and product images are from Amazon.

 - **Stay Updated:** Subscribe to our newsletter for the latest in home decor.